Ph4l4nx/Compromised-machine/README.md

 * View currently executing processes: Get-Process // to investigate further: Get-Process chrome | Select-Object Id, ProcessName, Path, Company, StartTime | Format-Table

 * List all the executed commands in the system: Get-History

+* This command returns the list of past malware detections for the local computer: Get-MpThreatDetection

 * Get the last 100 events from the application log: Get-EventLog -LogName Application -Newest 100